 Regardless of appetite, it is difficult to eat an entire mooncake.
 Traditional mooncakes are about the size of a fist and incredibly rich.
 A cup of jasmine tea helps to digest them.

 Snowy mooncakes are also shareable but since they’re tinier… whether you share is up to you!

 Where to Find Mooncakes

-In Asia, luxury hotels, bakeries and restaurants offer beautifully-packaged mooncakes for pre-order prior to the festival.
+In Asia, luxury hotels, bakeries, and restaurants offer beautifully-packaged mooncakes for pre-order before the festival.
 I’ve seen people stress out about the packaging as much as the quality of the mooncake itself.
 However, mooncakes are sold in larger bakeries year-round.

 Fun Moon Festival Products

 Those of us living outside of Asia may turn to Amazon to gear up for Moon Festival.
 As an Amazon Associate, I earn from qualifying purchases.

 I can’t tell you how much I love this.

 It never occurred to me that I could actually make mooncakes at home.
 I intend to give this highly rated mooncake press a go.

 I stopped into Kee Wah multiple times per week when living in Hong Kong for various snacks.
 These mooncakes are like comfort food for some and their original flavor.